We may earn money or products from the companies mentioned in this post.

 As with a charcoal grill, you must select your brisket carefully.
 You do not want a brisket that has too much fat or to be larger than you need.

-You need to put your favorite rub on your brisket three to four hours ahead of time so that the seasonings will go deep into the meat.
+You need to put your favorite rub on your brisket a minimum of four hours before placing it on the grill, this allows the seasonings to penetrate the brisket.

-Always remember to refrigerate your meat during this time to keep it spoiling.
-When you get ready to start the smoking process you need to inject liquid smoke into the brisket if you want the smokey flavor that you get with a charcoal grill.
+Remember to keep your brisket refrigerated when marinating, this helps keep it from spoiling.
+When you get ready to start the smoking process you need to inject liquid smoke into the brisket if you want the smoky flavor that you get with a charcoal grill.

-Sear your brisket about ten minutes on each side then place on the cool end of the grill.
-You need to place a pan with a mixture of apple juice and water beside the brisket to prevent the brisket from drying out.
-If you have a thermometer that uses blue tooth then insert it into your brisket to give you frequent updates on the temperature.
+Some people will sear a brisket for ten minutes on each side, before placing it on the cool end of the grill.
+Placing a pan filled with a mixture of apple juice and water beside the brisket helps to moisturize your brisket.
+If you have a digital thermometer that uses blue tooth then insert it into your brisket to give you frequent updates on the temperature.

-After another three hours check your brisket to make sure that the brisket has reached 165 degrees in the thickest part of the brisket Take from the oven and let rest for thirty minutes to one hour before slicing.
+After another three hours check your brisket to make sure that the brisket has reached 195 degrees in the thickest part of the brisket Take it from the oven and let rest for thirty minutes to one hour before slicing.

-All of these methods work well.
-You have to decide which method works best for you.
-Most of the experts say that you need to smoke a brisket for twelve hours for it to be done.
+Each method works well, and deciding upon which method works best for you, some experts say that you need to smoke a brisket for twelve hours for it to be done.

 ENJOY THE THRILL OF THE GRILL